JuliaSmoothOptimizers/RegularizedOptimization.jl/paper/paper.md

 It integrates seamlessly with the [JuliaSmoothOptimizers](https://github.com/JuliaSmoothOptimizers)  [@jso] ecosystem, an academic organization for nonlinear optimization software development, testing, and benchmarking.

 The smooth objective $f$ can be defined via [NLPModels.jl](https://github.com/JuliaSmoothOptimizers/NLPModels.jl) [@orban-siqueira-nlpmodels-2020], which provides a standardized Julia API for representing nonlinear programming (NLP) problems.
-Large collections of such problems are available in [CUTEst.jl](https://github.com/JuliaSmoothOptimizers/CUTEst.jl) [@orban-siqueira-cutest-2020] and [OptimizationProblems.jl](https://github.com/JuliaSmoothOptimizers/OptimizationProblems.jl) [@migot-orban-siqueira-optimizationproblems-2023], but a user can easily interface or model their own smooth objective.

 The nonsmooth term $h$ can be modeled using [ProximalOperators.jl](https://github.com/JuliaSmoothOptimizers/ProximalOperators.jl), which provides a broad collection of regularizers and indicators of simple sets.